-- Children, especially those younger than 2 years, are more likely than adults to have a negative monospot test (25%–50%), even when they have mono.
+- Children, especially those younger than two years, are more likely than adults to have a negative monospot test (25%–50%), even when they have infectious mononucleosis.

-- It takes time to develop antibodies, if the test is done within the first few weeks of becoming infected with EBV (Approx. 25% false-negative rate in first week) .
+- It takes time to develop antibodies if the test is done within the first few weeks of becoming infected with EBV (approx. 25% false-negative rate in the first week).
 This may lead to a false-negative result.

-- If the first test does not indicate mono but you still have symptoms, the test may be repeated.
+- If the first test does not indicate mono but still has symptoms, the test may be repeated.